 Mike Howe: The cover art, the management, the record company.
 All those things.
 They got in our way and making music not enjoyable anymore.

-In a way it is interesting that when you decided to quit with music, the business wasn’t that good anymore and now it’s actually even worse than what it was back then.
-The numbers are lower than ever and those will probably never rise again, don’t you worry about it?
+In a way, it is interesting that when you decided to quit with music, the business wasn’t that good anymore and now it’s actually even worse than what it was back then.
+The numbers are lower than ever, and those will probably never rise again, don’t you worry about it?

-Of course there’s a huge difference to work with these smaller but much more dedicated labels instead of major labels?
+Of course, there’s a huge difference to work with these smaller but much more dedicated labels instead of major labels?

 Mike Howe: That’s the reason I’m here right now talking to you, it’s because of Joe and because of Kurdt in the band.
-Because if any of that bugged me and wasn’t, I would be gone.
+Because if any of that bugged me and weren’t, I would be gone.

 THE NEW LINEUP